-Material environmental and social risks are described in the Company's Materiality Assessment which is conducted annually in line with best practice.
-The Materiality Assessment can be found in the Company's Sustainability Report and in the Sustainability section on the Company's website at https://www.starentertainmentgroup.com.au/our-strategy/.
+Material environmental and social risks are described in the Company's Materiality Assessment which is conducted annually.
+The Materiality Assessment can be found in the Company's Sustainability Report and in the Sustainability section of the Company's website at www.starentertainmentgroup.com.au/our-strategy.

-The 2022 Sustainability Report also includes a summary of the Group's key sustainability objectives and actions to manage sustainability risks identified as part of the Company's annual materiality assessment and has aligned its management of material issues to its contribution towards the United Nations Sustainable Development Goals.
+The 2023 Sustainability Report includes a summary of the Group's key sustainability objectives and actions to manage sustainability risks identified as part of the Company's annual materiality assessment.
+Material issues are mapped against the United Nations Sustainable Development Goals.